 The circuit connected to the transformer from the switch stimulates the trip circuit of the breaker and separates the faulty transformer from the rest of the electrical power system of the inter-tripping connected to both sides of the LV and HV connected to this transformer.
 This is how the Buchols relay works.

 Whenever there is a major or minor defect in the transformer, heat is emitted by the defect.
 And this heat is the main cause of the decomposition of oil.
 So that gas bubbles are created and continue to flow upwards which gathers the Buchholz Relay.

-The small problem is not enough to move the bottom float so the bottom float does not affect.
-If there is a major defect like phase to earth short circuit then a large amount of gas is produced in such a problem.
+The small problem is not enough to move the bottom float so the bottom float does not affect it.
+If there is a major defect like a phase-to-earth short circuit then a large amount of gas is produced in such a problem.
 This gas will go up just like a small fault but this gas is enough to bend the bottom float.
 In this case, the lower float can source a low mercury switch that can travel from the supply to the transformer.

 Buchholz Relay Testing Procedures:

 The methods for testing Buchholz Relay are as follows:

 - Functional Test.